 XMP metadata is serialized into XML, specifically RFD, for storage in files.
 The serialized data is known as an XMP packet.
-The structure of the XMP packet is discussed in 1, "XMP packets"."
+The structure of the XMP packet is discussed in "XMP Specification Part 1, Data Model, Serialization, and Core Properties."